Azure-Samples/netappfiles-cli-smb-sample/README.md

 # How to run the CLI script

-1. Clone it locally
+1. Clone the script locally:
     ```powershell
     git clone https://github.com/Azure-Samples/netappfiles-cli-smb-sample.git
     ```

-1. Open a bash session and execute the following Run the script
+1. Open a bash session and execute the following Run the script:

 	 * Change folder to **netappfiles-cli-smb-sample\src\**
 	 * Open CreateANFVolume.sh and edit all the parameters